ndw/xmlcalabash1-mathml-to-svg/README.md

 step that can compare XML documents using [DeltaXML](http://www.deltaxml.com/).

-This step should work with either Saxon 9.5 or Saxon 9.6.
+This step should work with either Saxon 9.5 or later.

+The class `org.w3c.dom.events.CustomEvent` was removed from the JDK.
+At the moment, this step won’t build with recent versions of the JDK.
+I believe this will resolve itself when `jeuclid-core` is updated to use `org.apache.batik.w3c.dom.events.CustomEvent`.
+But that’s just a guess.

 ## Installation